useblocks/sphinx-needs/docs/filter.rst

 Also filters containing ``and`` will be split into multiple filters and evaluated separately for the above patterns.
 For example, ``type == 'spec' and other == 'value'`` will first be filtered performantly by ``type == 'spec'`` and then the remaining needs will be filtered by ``other == 'value'``.

+To guard against long running filters, the :ref:`needs_filter_max_time` configuration option can be used to set a maximum time limit for filter evaluation.

+To debug which filters are being used across your project and their run times, you can enable the :ref:`needs_debug_filters` configuration option.

+.. _export_id:
+.. deprecated:: 4.0.0

+   The directive option ``export_id`` was previously used to export filter information in the ``needs.json`` file.
+   This is deprecated and will be removed in a future version.
+   Instead use the above :ref:`needs_debug_filters` configuration option.

 .. _re_search:

 search